openpnp/openpnp/ReferencePushPullFeeder.md

 ![grafik](https://user-images.githubusercontent.com/9963310/94482353-6a6d2180-01d9-11eb-9638-657a4ff12ecf.png)

 If you want to change the settings of a whole group of feeders, you can edit the template and then use the **Clone to Feeders** button.
-The various option checkboxes will then determine which settings are cloned over.
+The various option checkboxes will determine which settings are cloned over.

 ![Clone to Feeders](https://user-images.githubusercontent.com/9963310/94482663-f0896800-01d9-11eb-852c-73b10873dc64.png)